huntergrahamtx/music-charts-dashboard/notebooks/$Project Log.md

 ## **Project Log**

+#### 9/30/2025 - 10/2/2025
+- Completed A-Z data processing for artist data
+	- Database creation/connection
+	- Created latest week-ending date logic in Python
+	- Completed logic for storing and loading into DB all artist data from both YouTube Music and Spotify API responses
+- Completed and published the first iteration of the Artist dashboard

+#### 9/29/2025
+- Added `for` loops to extend data retrieval depth
+- Added logic for inserting extracted data into SQLite database
+- Added logic for dropping `.csv` files for Power BI dashboard
+- Started implementing dashboard in Power BI from original [[@Dashboard concept sketch]] mockup
+#### 9/25/2025
+- Completed first data retrieval pass for artists (searching YouTube Music for a country's top artists -> having a complete dataframe with all needed artists data, including from Spotify)
+#### 8/28/2025
+- everything that's needed from Spotify's API can be retrieved in the `spotipy.search()` method's JSON response.
+We need to update the [[@Data Flow visual]] schematic.
+- completed the YouTube Music API portion for retrieving artists (first pass)
+- started the equivalent Spotify API section

+#### 8/27/2025
+- fixed authentication time-out with Google credentials
+- successfully made API calls to YouTube Music's API and parsed their responses with the `JMESPath` package

+#### 8/26/2025
+- finished building database test script
+- started `extract.py` script
+	- accessed .env files
+	- created `oath.json` file for YouTube music workaround credential

 #### 7/31/2025
 - designed the basic data structure to be used for holding all data through the ETL process (dictionary per country, list of dictionaries for each record)
 - built more pseudocode for the ETL process
+- rotated API keys after committing the former API keys to the repo...

 #### 7/30/2025
 - built more pseudocode for the ETL process